 (Staff members, Jen Diamond and Paul the Shark, delivering our photo petitions to Director Cordray.)

-You can read our final letter to the CFPB, expressing the need for Marylanders to be protected from payday loans by clicking here.
+You can read our 2019 comment to the CFPB, expressing the need for Marylanders to be protected from payday loans by clicking here.
 If you are an organization, you can download and use this template to send your own comment letter by May 15th.